-It’s not easy to manage time flying by.
-This past week, I attended Screenwriters World Conference, where I enjoyed a multitude of meetings with friends, executives and filmmakers.
+It's not easy to manage time flying by.
+I was recently in L.A., where I enjoyed a multitude of meetings with friends, executives and filmmakers.
 Time flew too quickly, and now I’m literally flying, 30,000 feet in the air, returning to New York.

 Seated next to me is a guy I’ll call Cool Dude.
 He has tattooed fingers, a warm smile, and a generous energy pouring from him.
 Near us is Chatty Cathy, talking the ear off of every person in a three-row radius.
 But as the plane settled into its proper altitude, she passed out faster than a newborn feeding off her mother’s breast.
 Her fear of flying was what brought on the nervous chatter.